Hamidalavi/EXB-World/README.md

 - Radial Symmetry: Organisms that can be divided into identical pieces around a central point, this form of symmetry is more complex than bilateral symmetry.
 - Cnidocytes: One of the first organic weapons, these are explosive cells that fire out a toxic harpoon for self-defense and hunting.
   - Bilateral Symmetry: Organisms with identical left and right sides, a head, and a tail display bilateral symmetry.
 This adaptation helped early organisms to develop more complex nervous systems.
+  - Radial Symmetry: Organisms that can be divided into identical pieces around a central point, this form of symmetry is more complex than bilateral symmetry.
+  - Pigment Spot: A light-sensitive receptor, the pigment spot was a primitive eye.
+It allowed early organisms to tell light from dark.
+  - Heart: The heart is an organ dedicated to pumping blood through an organism.
+The center of the circulatory system, this organ is essential to keeping an animal alive.

 ### Nervous System
 The nervous system is a network of cells that sends stimuli through an organism's body in the form of electrical impulses.
 It is controlled by a central brain.